-With Thanksgiving fast approaching, it is that one time of the year where teachers all across America can think of fun Thanksgiving activities for their students that will definitely put them into the holiday mood!
+Thanksgiving is fast approaching.
+That one time of the year when teachers all across America can think of fun Thanksgiving activities for their students.
+It that will definitely put them into the holiday mood!

-Many different Thanksgiving activities can be done during class time and these are our top classroom activities you can do with your students, from elementary to high school, to bring some fall excitement into your school.
+Many different Thanksgiving activities can be done during class time.
+We wanted to share our top classroom activities you can do with your students.
+From elementary to high school, bringing some fall excitement into your school.

 A report card is one of the most important documents that students will receive every year.
 Yet every report card season, though exciting, can be a very time-consuming and difficult period, especially for teachers.
 Manually entering all the results from different assignments, quizzes, and tests for every single student doesn’t just take time due to having to remember information or trying to recall forgotten scores, or having to go through the endless amount of paper, but is also prone to errors being made even though a calculator is being used.
 This then leads to rushing to get report cards done by the due date, and most likely a lot of overtime done.